codefresh-io/docs.codefresh.io/_docs/incubation/osx-ios-builds.md

 Once approved, you will get access to a special runtime environment environment that will run your MacOS/iOS builds.
 To use this environment [create a new pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) and select it in the pipeline settings screen.

-IMAGE here
+{% include
+image.html
+lightbox="true"
+file="/images/incubation/osx-builds/osx-build-settings.png"
+url="/images/incubation/osx-builds/osx-build-settings.png"
+alt="Running a pipeline on the OSX environment" caption="Running a pipeline on the OSX environment" max-width="60%"
+%}

+The OSX runtime environment has all the necessary tools (e.g. xcode) already installed for your iOS and/or macOS builds.

-## Building MacOS/iOS application with Codefresh
+## Building MacOS/iOS applications with Codefresh

 Once you assign the special MacOS runtime to your pipeline, you can write your [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) as usual, keeping in mind the following points

 * The git-clone step is available
 * Freestyle steps must use the `freestyle-ssh` type
 * The manual approval step is available
-* All Docker related pipeline steps build, push, deploy, composition are **NOT** available.
+* All Docker-related pipeline steps such build, push, deploy, composition are **NOT** available.
 * Parallel steps are supported

 As part of the alpha version the nodes that run your MacOS builds are actual nodes (i.e. not containers), so all changes you make there are permanent (unlike docker based builds, where everything runs in an isolated docker container that is discarded after the build has finished).

-## Example for an MacOS build
+## MacOS build pipeline example

-The [Python sample application](https://github.com/codefresh-contrib/python-flask-sample-app) used in the [quick start guide]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/) is based on an official Docker image that already has ARM support.
+You can find a full Codefresh example at [https://github.com/alex-codefresh/osx-demo-webserver](https://github.com/alex-codefresh/osx-demo-webserver).

 Create a pipeline for it with the following YAML content: